+You are expected to have processed assigned materials before the on-campus class session for the week they are assigned.
 The purpose of class discussions is to collectively construct/facilitate spaces where we can work individually and collaboratively to ask critical and difficult questions, grow in our own understanding of ourselves and the world, and seek solutions to complex and challenging problems.
+Please always hold onto the ethic and practice of generosity while speaking, critiquing, reading, and listening.
+Remember that we all are in different stages of coming into an understanding of our lives and our worlds.

 Please come to class having reflected on the material and be ready to share at least one thing (e.g., a thought, question, feeling, current event, individual experience) related to the designated material for the week.